Girl Scouts of the USA: "To serve God" in the Promise

 Since 1993, Girl Scouts have been able to substitute something appropriate to their own beliefs for the phrase "To serve God" in the Girl Scout Promise.
 This option appears in the guidelines distributed to adult volunteers but not in the actual girls' books.
 Official volunteer documentation contains this note:

 This note or a shorter variant also frequently appears on local council web pages.

 Volunteers are reminded "to be sensitive to the spiritual beliefs of the girls in your group and to make sure that everyone in the group feels comfortable and included in Girl Scouting" and to feel free to share the policy with the girls' families.

 The policy change was prompted by lawsuits and attempts to be more inclusive.
 Atheist parents sued the Boy Scouts of America in 1991 for denying membership in the Cub Scouts to their sons.
 Considering this news, the Totem Girl Scout Council of Seattle attempted to change the Girl Scout Promise to make mention of "God" optional, which would be more inclusive of local non-theist Native American and Southeast Asian girls.
 After the national organization asserted this could not be changed locally, the Seattle council advocated that the change be adopted nation-wide.
-In November 1992, the parents of Nitzya Cuevas-Macias sued for their daughter to be permitted to participate in the Girl Scouts even though she refused to promise to serve God.
+In November 1992, the parents of Nitzia Cuevas-Macias sued for their daughter to be permitted to participate in Girl Scouts even though she refused to promise to serve God.

 On October 23, 1993, at the Girl Scouts of the USA annual national convention, delegates voted 1,560 "yes" against 375 "no" to permit individuals to substitute another word or phrase for "God" in their promise.
 The convention gave this explanation:

 This policy change settled the Cuevas-Macias lawsuit.

 Some consider that the Girl Scouts of the USA have not gone far enough in making Scouting open to non-theists; others that they have gone too far in removing God or that they are violating the constitution of the WAGGGS.
 In 2017, some parents still find the perceived religious aspects of the Girl Scouts enough of a reason not to sign up their daughters to participate.
 The WAGGGS constitution requires member societies to maintain membership standards to include a promise similar to the one established by Baden-Powell, which includes the concept of duty to God.
 The GSUSA policy adopted in 1993 led to the 1995 formation of an alternative organization, the American Heritage Girls that accepts only leaders and chartering organizations that agree with a specific Christian statement of faith.
 The organization had a little over 5,000 members in 2006.
 According to the organization, membership as of 2017 is over 43,000.